Endava-Sofia/fe-code-guidelines/guidelines/react.md

 ## React with Typescript

-### Use the Component Name as a prefix followed by `Props` for all component interfaces
+### Use the component name as a prefix followed by `Props` for all component interfaces

 ```tsx
 // ❌ Not clear whether this is a props interface or not